gerseyv/Final_project_Datahandlingandillustrationscourse/README.md

 ### Data used
 The data used for the assignment are:
 * my own vegetation and GPS data collected from field work in 2024 and 2025.
-* trait data extracted from the TRY database and Tylor et al. (2021).
+* trait data extracted from the TRY database and Tyler et al. (2021).

 The map was made using the software QGIS.
 Graphs were made using the software R.

 ## Data availability
-Trait data is readily available for request from try-db.org and in the Appendix A - Supplementary data 1 of Tylor et al. (2021) (DOI: https://doi.org/10.1016/j.ecolind.2020.106923).
+Trait data is readily available for request from try-db.org and in the Appendix A - Supplementary data 1 of Tyler et al. (2021) (DOI: https://doi.org/10.1016/j.ecolind.2020.106923).

 Data from my PhD will not be made publicly availability until submission for publication.